Is it a scam?

 CourseVector’s team of security experts receives scam emails almost daily.
 We know it is becoming more difficult to tell the difference between scams and legitimate email requests.
 If you are in doubt about any email that you receive, forward it to firstname.lastname@example.org and one of our technicians would be more than happy to provide you with comments and recommendations.
 This is free to all CourseVector and PA State Association of Boroughs accounts.

-We want to help you become savvy to what is a scam and what is a legitimate email.
+We want to help you increase your cyber security awareness and become savvy to what is a scam and what is a legitimate email.
 Below, you will find examples that we or our clients received.

 Geek Squad Scam

 Here is another scam where the scammers are trying to get you to call them to get your personal information.

 This is the service alert to update you that your Geek Squad Total Protection pack will expire today and it will be auto renewed today for next 3 years for 392.95 USD.

 The charged amount will be auto deducted from your last saved payment method and it will reflect in the acc. statement in 24 hours.

 Order id : GS-289279822

 Contact us on +1 – (844) – (858) – (5523) if you have any questions regarding this service.